hexabethimal/FixedVR/README.md

 FixedVR functions as an XInput device translating controls to gamepad inputs in SteamVR control settings.
 It uses the [ScpVBus virtual gamepad driver](https://github.com/DavidRieman/ScpDriverInterface/) that is installed automatically when FixedVR is launched.
 Installation of the virtual driver is required.

-FixedVR has had limited compatibility testing as of September 2022.
+FixedVR has had limited compatibility testing as of March 2023.
 Only the following are known to be compatible:
 - HP Reverb G2 (version 2) with original hand controllers
-- Half Life: Alyx
+- Half-Life: Alyx
+- Half-Life 2: VR Mod

-Movement in Half Life: Alyx is handled the following way:
+Movement is handled the following way:
 - As you walk-in-place, you will move at a walking pace in the game.
 - After a set number of walking steps (configurable), your walking will automatically becoming running.
 This is both to simplify movement and to spare the user of actually running the distances required in many games.
 - Jumping is not handled by FixedVR currently and this is intentional.
-Jumping while wearing a headset and no harness could be dangerous.
-It is further dangerous, if not impossible, to simulate forward jumping over a gap.
-Instead, jumping is mapped to the left joystick button and functions as a teleport.
+Jumping in place while wearing a headset and no harness could be dangerous.
+It is even more dangerous to simulate forward jumping over a gap.
+Instead, jumping is mapped to the left joystick button which functions as a teleport.
 - The SteamVR Controller Bindings setup explained below assumes player preference for weapons in the right-hand.
 Hand controller and gamepad controller bindings will have to be reversed for left-handed players.
 - While walking and turning in real life is the immersive experience gained by using FixedVR, players can still additionally control turning on the left joystick and movement on the right joystick.
 (Using the joysticks for continuous turning or movement while remaining physically stationary might cause motion sickness.)